A decade of 'Paramathma': Matters of heart

 It appeared as if Puneeth Rajkumar as Param was too abstract and simple, for our ‘mass’ audience to embrace him as a hero.
 In an interview with the ‘The Hindu’ newspaper, Bhat had confidently said that he had written a never-before-seen character for Puneeth in ‘Paramathma’.

 It indeed remains one of the actor’s rare roles.
 Bhat gave us the Puneeth we love yet we lost him.
-I wonder in which direction their careers would have gone had this film worked.
+I wonder in which direction their careers would have gone had this film worked big at the box office.

-It’s harsh but true that a film has to fail first and then impress people years after to become a classic.
+It’s harsh but true that a film has to cold-shouldered in theatres and then loved by people years after to become a classic.
 ‘Play this film if the doctor says I have two hours left in my life,’ this and many such interesting comments on YouTube add to the film’s never-ending folklore.

 On surface, ‘Paramathma’ is a love-triangle, a beaten-to-death idea.
 We don’t watch a Yogaraj Bhat film for its subject.
 He is a filmmaker who sets out to the field with unconventional scripts and sees where the mood of the film takes him.
 He has the ability to take make us sink into the warmth of his unique love stories.